Expansiveness, Lyapunov exponents and entropy for set valued maps: Abstract

 \section{Abstract}

-In this paper we define Lyapunov exponents for Lipschitz-Hausdorff-continuous set valued maps defined on a Peano space and prove that if a set valued map has positive Lyapunov exponents then its entropy is positive, indicating that the set valued map is chaotic.
-We also introduce the notion of expansiveness for set valued maps defined on a topological space and prove that the topological entropy of a positive expansive set valued map defined on a Peano space is positive.
-Expansiveness is defined using the Hausdorff metric on compact subsets, and invariant measures are considered in the sense of \cite{AFL}.
+In this paper, we define Lyapunov exponents for continuous set-valued maps defined on a Peano space, give a notion of expansiveness for a set-valued map $F:X \multimap X$ defined on a topological space $X$ different from that given by Richard Williams, and prove that the topological entropy of an expansive set-valued map defined on a Peano space of positive dimension is strictly positive.
+We define the Lyapunov exponent for set-valued maps and prove that the positiveness of its Lyapunov exponent implies positiveness for the topological entropy.